|

 up to succeed.
 These are key values

-for our school, reflected in our policies and actions.
+for our school, reflected in our policies and our actions.

 - Speaking with Respect

-tone are extremely important when conversing with a child.
-We speak in gentle
+Terminology and tone are extremely important when conversing with a child.
+We speak in respectful

-phrases to praise and encourage each child and are spoken to in that manner in
+phrases to each child and are spoken to in that manner in

 - Prepared Environments